 WSPTA//Game Development Competition

-The WSPTA//Game Development Competition is a STEM-based program, introduced last year, to encourage and support student success.
-Students in grades 9-12 attending a school with a PTA in good standing may participate and share their knowledge of computer science based on an assigned theme.
+The WSPTA//Game Development Competition is a STEM-based program, introduced in 2016, to encourage and support student success.
+Students in grades 9-12 (or 7 and 8 grade students as part of a larger group of 9th graders or older) attending a school with a PTA in good standing may participate and share their knowledge of computer science based on an assigned theme.
+(See the FAQ for details on how 7-8 grade students may participate.)
 The purpose is to provide an opportunity for students, either individually or in teams of up to six members, to use their creative talents and express themselves by developing a computer game.
 Students’ submissions are judged in the following areas: game of the year, arts and animation, game design, programming (code), and audio design.

 Students must participate through a local PTA/PTSA in good standing.
 Parent groups not affiliated with WSPTA are not eligible to sponsor this program.
 It is the responsibility of the local PTA/PTSA to determine each student’s eligibility in the program.
 A student/team may develop an entry in or outside of school.

-Students in grades 9-12 may participate individually or in teams.
-Teams are encouraged and may have up to six members of multiple grades.
+Students in grades 9-12 may participate individually or in teams of up to six members.
+Teams are encouraged.
 A PTA may have an unlimited number of teams.